ArthurHeitmann/NierDocs/cpkAndDttContents.md

     - um0020 - Commander (top) (blurry)
     - um21a1 - Marx/buzz saw (blurry)
     - ... more blurry characters
-    - ... and some blurry machines
+    - ... and some machines
     - um8000 - World Map (in system menu)

 cpk009: